ab604/oac-globals-supplement/README.md

 ## Patient Information

-Table S1 contains the patient information for the 7 donors in this study.
+Table S1 contains the patient information for the 7 male donors in this study.

                       File